jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 ### P1 — Accessibility and SEO

-- [ ] Add a semantic `<main>` landmark and a skip link.
+- [x] Add a semantic `<main>` landmark and a skip link.
-- [ ] Add visible keyboard focus styles and identify the active navigation item.
+- [x] Add visible keyboard focus styles and identify the active navigation item.
 - [ ] Mark decorative canvas content appropriately for assistive technologies.
 - [x] Respect `prefers-reduced-motion` for the DDCF canvas and dialogs.
 - [x] Add route-specific metadata for DDCF.
 - [ ] Add canonical URLs, Open Graph metadata, sitemap, robots, and structured data.
+- [ ] Set `metadataBase` after the canonical production URL is confirmed; local builds currently use the documented localhost fallback for social-image URL resolution.

 ### P2 — Testing and Continuous Integration